johnnys7n/Multiclass-Brain-Detection-Tool/README.md

 ### 2. Deployment Portion: <a href='https://github.com/johnnys7n/Multiclass-Brain-Detection-Tool/tree/main/app'>link</a>

 This section will be using Flask to deploy the model for testing.
 (Still under progress).
-The currently working app will only detect contour differences between two brain images using Scikit-image and OpenCV's contour analysis.
+The currently working app will only detect contour differences between two brain MRI images using Scikit-image and OpenCV's contour analysis.
 This app does not integrate the model output yet and will be planning on doing so once the model achieves a certain level of classification accuracy.
 This portion was more so to see if a simple computer vision can detect regional changes in myelination that reflects the true changes in biological phenomena.

 <h2 align='center'>Instructions to Run App Locally<a name='3'></a></h2>